-FELLOW CITIZENS: The State Department at Washington having recently made public some of the ancient history of these islands, in which they did me honor of proving my being "an anuexationist" as far back as 1868.
+FELLOW CITIZENS: The State Department at Washington having recently made FELLOW CITIZENS: The State Department at Washington having recently made public some of the ancient history of these islands, in which they did me honor of proving my being "an anuexationist" as far back as 1868.
 [Cries of "Good boy!" and cheers.]
 Ifeel that I am entitled to attend this meeting.
 [Cries of "Hear, hear!"]
-And I also feel that it was no matter to be ashamed of at that date, when I had the honor of being the representative of the great American Republic at these Islands, it is still less my desire now to repudiate those sentiments or falter in my allegiance to the doctrine so ably upheld by, and so intimately connected with the names of Webster, Seward, and Blaine.
+And I also feel that it was no matter to be ashamed of at that date, when I had the honor of being the representative of the great American Republic at these Islands, it is attilled and the representative of the great American Republic at these Islands, it honor of being the representative of the great American Republic at these Islands, it is still less my desire now to repudiate those sentiments or falter in my allegiance to the doctrine so ably upheld by, and so intimately connected with the names of Webster, Seward, and Blaine.
 [Great applause.]

-is still less my desire now to repudiate those sentiments or falter in my allegiance to the doctrine so ably upheld by, and so intimately connected with the names of Webster, Seward, and Blaine.
-[Great applause.]
 I have great respect for the honorable gentleman who now holds the portfolio of the State Department at Washington.
 He and I were two humble units in the great mass of loyal men who helped to save the integrity of the Union in the dark days of the civil war.
 [Cries of "hear, hear."]
-I can forgive almost any weakness in the judgment of a man whose heart and hand were on the right side in that bloody strife, but I confess it requires a good deal of charity to overlook the proposition that the same spirit which in 1861 animated the defenders of that Christian civilization and advancement, by means of which the United States have outstripped the world, shall now take a back seat or march to the rear, and leave the work of nearly a century of devoted hearts and willing hands in the enlightenment of this people and the improvement of this country to be destroyed by the ruthless hand of supersition and ignorance.
+I can forgive almost any weakness in the judgment of a man whose heart and hand were on the right side in that bloody strife, but I confess it requires a good deal of charity to overlook the proposition that the same spirit which in 1861 animated the defenders of that Christian civilization and same spirit which in 1861 animated the defenders of that Christian civilization and advancement, by means of which the United States have outstripped the world, shall now take a back seat or march to the rear, and leave the work of nearly a century of devoted hearts and willing hands in the enlightenment of this people and the improvement of this country to be destroyed by the ruthless hand of superstition and ignorance.
 [Cheers and applause.]
-It is not my intention to measure swords with the honorable Secretary in the dis-

 It is not my intention to measure swords with the honorable Secretary in the discussion of facts relating to the establishment of the present Government.
 That it was established and has since been maintained in the interests of the whole country and for the purpose of giving the whole people the benefit of an honest and able administration of its affairs is, in my opinion, beyond dispute.
-I publicly declare that the newspaper statement attributed to Claus Spreckels, to the effect that "under the management of the Revolutionary Government business on the islands has becomed depressed \ \ \ and would have continued to diminish as long as the Government had existed," etc., is not borne out by the facts.
+I publicly declare that the newspaper statement attributed to Claus Spreckels, to the effect that "under the management of the Revolutionary Government business on the islands has becomed depressed " and would have continued to diminish as long as the Government had existed," etc., is not borne out by the facts.
 [Applause.]